-The activity is being conducted in compliance with all applicable local, state and Federal laws, regulations, and ordinances.
+The activity is being conducted in compliance with all applicable local, State, Tribal, and Federal laws, regulations, and ordinances.
 This includes ensuring that all applicable authorizations or permits have been, or will be, obtained before the project or action occurs.